Skip to main content Skip to secondary navigation

 As Einstein said: “Nothing happens until something moves.”
 Today, Nike’s Alphafly running shoe is said to increase any runner’s speed while Japan’s bullet trains became speedier through biometrics—the study of how animals move, in this case, the kingfisher bird.
 From People Movers and SpaceX rockets to distance running and dance, humans are constantly evolving our physical world and ourselves.

-In this class, we’ll study the rhetoric of movement—and write and research about movement across contexts.
-This class might be an opportunity to write about the social response to sports or to physiological innovation, or to research the ways that artistic movement has evolved to include and exclude, or to analyze how technology could improve our physical experience of the world.
-It might also be an opportunity to study social and linguistic movement.
-We will explore movement as situated within a focus of your choice—perhaps technology, sports and outdoors, linguistics, social justice, fitness and well-being, or art forms.
+In this class, we’ll write and research about movement across contexts.
+This class might be an opportunity to write about the new laws, such as on NIL endorsements, sports or physiological innovations, or to research the ways that artistic movement has evolved to move beyond ballet and into post-ballet, or to analyze how technology could enhance our physical experience of the world.
+It might also be an opportunity to study social and linguistic movement, such as in connection with Black Lives Matter and pronoun-use shifts.
+We will explore movement as situated within a focus of your choice—perhaps technology, sports and outdoors, linguistics, social justice, fitness, well-being, or art forms.

 Examples of Research Topics

-Projects for this class might include a study of the impact of natural spaces on movement, an analysis of post-human sports design like LZR swim suits and the Alphafly Nike running shoe, the potential for gaming to include advanced haptics or stronger physical elements, differently-abled dance companies, such as AXIS Dance, or the advancement of artificial limbs, wheelchairs, or implants.
+Projects for this class might include a study of the impact of natural spaces on movement, an analysis of post-human sports design like LZR swim suits and the Alphafly Nike running shoe, the potential for gaming to include advanced haptics or stronger physical elements, differently-abled dance companies, such as AXIS Dance, meditation for sports mental preparedness, or the advancement of artificial limbs, wheelchairs, or implants.
 Stanford’s recent study on the impact of nature walks on mental health is an example we might follow.

 PWR 1 Assignment Sequence